sigmamale1980/Windows-batchscript-bombs/README.md

  - The most effective is Program_Bomb.bat.

- - Just add the name of he program launch.
+ - Just add the name of the program to launch.

- - You can hide the bomb by changing the .bat in .exe then adding a icone to the executable with the "bat to exe" software.
+ - You can hide the bomb by changing the .bat in .exe then adding a icon to the executable with the "bat to exe" software.
 So ...
 Be careful!.